0wain/alpinejs-requests/README.md

 ### x-get

-`x-get` works essentially identially to `x-post`.
+`x-get` works essentially identically to `x-post`.
 Rather obviously, the only difference is that it makes a GET request instead of a POST request.
 The functionality is identical in what can be passed to an `x-get`, and how the system resolves it.
 Something to note is that the event for a GET request lands in the @get event.
 ```